 I still sometimes read under the bed covers.
 Although now it's more Tahir Shah, Gregory David Roberts and Peter Mayne that keep me up at night.

-Writing has taken me to many destinations and I'm privileged to have worked and developed strong relationships with tourist boards, accommodation providers and activity suppliers from all over the world.
+Writing has taken me to many destinations and I'm privileged to have worked and developed strong relationships with tourist boards, accommodation providers, tour companies and activity suppliers from all over the world.
 Having established my own travel blog a few years ago I know a thing or two about online marketing, social media, and websites, and am loving using these skills to co-ordinate content here at Far & Wild.
-I guess my main interest however is story telling, and helping you imagine yourselves eating breakfast out in the African bush, flying high over tropical waterfalls or seeing the sun rise over a sand dune that has just taken you an hour to climb.
-If I've done my job right, you'll soon be wanting to experience it all for real.
+My main passion however is story telling, and helping you imagine yourselves eating breakfast out in the African bush, flying high over tropical waterfalls or seeing the sun rise over a sand dune that has just taken you an hour to climb.

 TOP TRAVEL TALES

-Assisting a lone policeman in no-man's land between South Africa and Lesotho apprehend a bad guy after a shoot-out involving him and a group of drug smugglers.
-Well, my husband did.
-I was hiding in the foot well of our car.
+Helping a lone policeman in no-man's land between South Africa and Lesotho to apprehend a bad guy in a shoot-out with drug smugglers.

 WHERE I'VE BEEN RECENTLY

-I'm one of those people who doesn't like to visit the same place twice (there's still so much more of the world to explore), yet I've made a couple of exceptions.
 Morocco is somewhere I like to call my second home (having just returned from my 10th trip), and after a visit to Kenya earlier this year I've decided to head back in a few months for more.
-Africa is definitely somewhere that gets under the skin!
 A holiday to the tea plantations and beaches of Sri Lanka was also on the cards this year, something I've wanted to do ever since I found out that my grandparents met there during the War.
-And my husband and I recently celebrated our 10th wedding anniversary with a month in South America, beginning by adventuring deep into the Amazon Rainforest and hiking unknown Inca trails in Peru, before heading up to Colombia (where we saw the Pope and ate lots of lobster) and finally driving vintage cars (with varying degrees of success) around Curacao in the Caribbean.
+And my husband and I recently celebrated our 10th wedding anniversary with a month in South America, adventuring deep into the Amazon Rainforest and hiking unknown Inca trails in Peru, before heading up to Colombia (where we saw the Pope and ate lots of lobster) and finally driving vintage cars (with varying degrees of success) around Curacao in the Caribbean.

 COUNTRIES I'VE VISITED